AdityaGoyal1999/Bootstrap-Webpage/README.md

 Web Programming with Python and JavaScript

-You can check out the page live by visiting https://adityagoyal1999.github.io/Bootstrap-Webpage/index.html
+You can check out the <a target="_blank" href="https://adityagoyal1999.github.io/Bootstrap-Webpage/index.html">Project</link>.